 Today there are still plenty of overnight sleeper trains offering magnificent accommodations and thrilling scenic views, offering tourists alternative luxury travelling holidays that emulate the grace and splendour of grand sea faring cruise liners.

-The legendary Orient Express, is of course still operating its infamous journey between Paris and Istanbul.
+The legendary Orient Express, is of course still operating its infamous journey between Paris and Istanbul and re-opening more routes in a major comeback for the historic train company.
 With Michelin star chefs and decadent private compartments (now updated with wi-fi), it may cost more than a deposit on a house, but the opportunity to immerse oneself in an environment reminiscent of something Gatsby could have designed himself is a once-in-a-lifetime experience (hopefully without all the murderous antics).

 The Trans-Siberian Express would probably be the next on the list of most famous overnight train experiences.
 Its first class accommodation contrasts starkly with its coach facilities (think Wes Anderson meets the Eastern bloc), but if the riotous stories of legendary vodka-fuelled journeys across Siberia are anything to go by, there may just be more bang per buck aboard the Russian sleeper.

 Unfortunately a trip on the Hogwarts Express is a pipe dream for most people (to the exclusion of any witches and wizard readers, of course), however the Scotland leg of the journey can be easily replicated by purchasing a ticket aboard the Royal Scotsman.